terramate-io/terramate/docs/sharing-data.md

 * Globals can be redefined in different configurations.
 * Globals can reference globals from other configurations.

-Since globals can be referenced from other configurations users can define core/base configurations and use them across the entire project.
+Each stack will have its globals defined by loading them from the stack directory and all the way up until the project root is reached.
+This is called the stack globals set.

-Globals are evaluated on the context of a stack, evaluation starts with any globals defined on the stack itself and then keeps going up on the file system until the project root is reached.
+For globals being redefined on different configurations we follow a very simple merge strategy to build each stack globals set:

-If global variables don't have the same name, then globals are just merged together as they are evaluated going up on the project file system.
+* Globals with different names are merged together.

-If global variables have the same name, the most specific global overrides the more general one, where by specific we mean the global closest to the stack being evaluated.
+* Globals with same names: more specific configuration replaces the general one.

+Lets check this with an example.
 Given a project structured like this:

 ```
 .